jessicasomaiya/trigrams/README.md

 ### Learn

-To train the algorithm using a POST request, use:
+To train the algorithm using a POST request on `/learn`:

-`curl --data-binary @test_text.txt localhost:8080/learn`
+`curl --header "Content-Type: text/plain" --data-binary @test_text.txt localhost:8080/learn`

-For example, to train the algorithm using Wizard of Oz:
+For example, to train the algorithm with The Wonderful Wizard of Oz:

-`curl --data-binary @training-data/wiz.txt localhost:8080/learn`
+`curl --header "Content-Type: text/plain" --data-binary @training-data/wiz.txt localhost:8080/learn`

-More can be found in `training-data`.
+More examples can be found in `training-data`.
 Credit to [Project Gutenberg](https://www.gutenberg.org/))

 ### Generate